flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 group::r-x
 ```

-Next, we have the mask Block.
+Next, we have the mask block.
 Masks can be challenging, and we will cover them later in detail.
 For now, keep in mind that masks limit access rights, and the comments like `#effective:r-x` display the actual permissions.

 ```plain
 mask::r-x